 First stay on the water.
 You didn’t come all this way to be inland.
 Stay at Seaside Inn, right on Kennebunk Beach, or Breakwater Inn and Spa and the Boathouse Waterfront Hotel both have great locations on the river.
 Or Captain Lord Mansion is a super romantic B&B. Inn at English Meadows in Lower Village is as well, a bit more mod and chic.
 If you are coming with kids and want an affordable spot, Rhumb Line Resort has indoor & outdoor pools, a short walk to the water.

 Get drinks at Stripers overlooking the Kennebunk River and sea, this is a spectacular spot at sunset – part of the Breakwater Inn and Spa.

-Explore Dock Square in the evening, the boutiques, a sweet ending at Satelite Donuts, gelato at Rococo’s or Aunt Marie’s, or a nightcap and nightlife at Pedros or Pilot House – where the core locals go.
+Explore Dock Square, the boutiques, shops, galleries, have a sweet treat at Satellite Donuts, gelato at Rococo’s or Aunt Marie’s, or a nightcap and nightlife at Boathouse, Hurricane, Burleigh, Pedros or Pilot House – where the core locals go.

-In the early morning, walk out Ocean Ave past St Anne’s Church, an 1887 episcopal stone chapel on the sea, then continue by the beautiful “summer cottages” (read: grand seaside mansions) to Walkers’ Point – President Bush’s summer compound.
+In the early morning, walk out Parsons Way on Ocean Ave past St Anne’s Church, an 1887 episcopal stone chapel on the sea, then continue by the beautiful “summer cottages” (read: grand seaside mansions) to Walkers’ Point – President Bush’s summer compound.
 Take a picture at the Anchor to Windward, you’ll know it when you see it!
 Pass Blowing Cave and Thunder Hole on your way along the oceanfront sidewalk.

 Hit the beach!
 Colony Beach is rocky but with a fantastic view of the boats coming and going out the breakwater, a popular place to fish too.
 Kennebunk Beach – across the River – is a great sandy beach – locals call it Gooch’s Beach, or beyond that on Beach Ave – headed south west – is Mother’s Beach which has a playground and fun tidal pools (at low tide).
 Ask your hotel for a beach guest pass for the beaches on the Kennebunk side of town.
 More of our favorite beaches in Kennebunkport & Kennebunk.